Effective from 21 April 2021

 Although the sections below describe our primary purpose in collecting your information, in many situations we have more than one purpose.
 As a result, our collection and processing of your information is based on different contexts, our need to perform a contract, our obligations under law, and/or our legitimate interest in conducting our business.
 The Personal Data we hold, the purposes for which we hold it, and what we do with it will be different for different parties.
 Please click on the relevant link below to find out more.

 We may provide information about you to those of our partners, whose products and services may be of interest to you.

 We may use aggregate information and statistics for the purposes of monitoring website usage in order to help us develop the website and our service and may provide such aggregate information to third parties for example content partners and advertisers.
 These statistics will not include information that can be used to identify any individual.
-We will not pass on your personal information to third parties except in accordance with this policy, as required to provide products and services to you, which you agree to or where we are required to do so by law.
+We will not pass on your personal information to third parties except in accordance with this policy, as required to provide products and services to you, where we are required to do so by law.

 Protecting your information

 Although we make every effort to create a secure environment for your personal information, MGAM cannot guarantee the safety of any personal information.
 No method of transmission over the Internet, or method of electronic storage, is fully secure.
 While we use reasonable efforts to protect your personal information from unauthorized access, use, or disclosure, we cannot guarantee the security of your personal information.
 In the event that we are required by law to inform you of a breach to your personal information we may notify you electronically, in writing, or by telephone, if permitted to do so by law.